signalfx/terraform-signalfx-slx/README.md

 * industry best-practices layout with [RED metrics](https://www.weave.works/blog/the-red-method-key-metrics-for-microservices-architecture/) at the top
 * easy to interpret, threshold-based coloring of "instant" values
 * on-chart watermarks showing SLO targets for improved operator context
+* support for adding your own important charts below the built in content

 # How to Use It